 The Directors present the audited financial statements of the Company.
-The Company is a limited liability company, domiciled and incorporated in England and Wales.
+The Company is a private company limited by shares, domiciled and incorporated in England and Wales.

 Principal activities

 The principal activity of the Company is to underwrite home insurance marketed primarily under the Lloyds Bank, Bank of Scotland, Halifax and MBNA brands and sold predominantly through direct channels, Lloyds Banking Group distributors and corporate partnerships.
 All contracts of insurance are written in the UK.